sandstreamdev/std/is/number.md

 ## Questions

-- How to check is a given value is a valid number?
+- How to check if a given value is a valid number?
-- How to check is a given value is not NaN?
+- How to check if a given value is not NaN?
-- How to check is a given value is finite?
+- How to check if a given value is finite?